laninog/bonitabpm-lab/support-system/README.md

 # support-system

-This app simulates an external system which will be call by the business process from Service Task.
-It shows how easy is integration between business process and other apps, using Bonita connectors
+This app simulates an external system which will be call by the business process from *Service Task*.
+It shows how easy is integration between business process and other apps, using *Bonita BPM* connectors

 ## Build Setup